travelpayouts/slate/source/includes/_searchapi.md

 * How you will use the search API?
 * Why aren’t the standard methods of integration (search forms, White Label, API access to data) suitable for you.
 * Requirements for flights search API access.

-<aside class="notice">Each search query must be initiated by the user and the results must be shown to the user in full.
-The results for each query must contain a “buy” button next to each flight option.</aside>

-The conversion rate for searches via the Buy link must be 9% or more.
-The conversion rate from the Buy button to actual purchases must be at least 5%.
-We'll also need to see the URL of your project, design prototypes, a description of your project, and how our API will be used.

-<aside class="warning">Ajax requests to the API don’t work because the access token is passed unencrypted.
-You must make requests to the API from the server. </aside>

 ## Roundtrip